Cxpher/KPS-logs/deploy_logs/deploy_logs.rst

 |
 1. Log on to the cloud management console at https://karbon.nutanix.com/.

+2. Switch to the project where you deployed the Woodkraft application via the drop down list

-2. Click Infrastructure > Service Domains > + Service Domain
+3. Click Kubernetes Apps > Service Domains > + Service Domain

 3. Name your Service Domain